Comal County Child Custody Lawyers

 Supporting Families Throughout Comal County, Texas

-- The child’s physical and emotional needs
+- The child’s emotional and physical requirements

-- Any history of abuse or neglect
+- Any past incidents of neglect or abuse

 - Sole Managing Conservatorship – One parent holds primary decision-making authority